-- Daydream Surprise: The Teaser opens with Andrew giving a Masterpiece Theater introduction — when Anya hammers on the door he's revealed to be sitting on the toilet.
+- Daydream Surprise: The Teaser opens with Andrew giving a Masterpiece Theatre introduction — when Anya hammers on the door he's revealed to be sitting on the toilet.

-- Distinguished Gentleman's Pipe: Andrew lights up a pipe for his Masterpiece Theater introduction.
+- Distinguished Gentleman's Pipe: Andrew lights up a pipe for his Masterpiece Theatre introduction.
 Then starts coughing.

 - Documentary Episode: The episode makes Andrew's pre-existing inclination to fantasizing plot-relevant and use it for hilarious deconstruction of the other regulars at the same time.